vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 body is a bit sore when I go to sleep but very relaxed by the time I wake up, but this time, my body was a bit more sore when I woke up.

+## Aftereffects: next day (2021-12-25)

+### Early morning

 Around 5:48 AM, I woke up to urinate, then took a temperature reading (got 99.1) and went back to sleep.
 Frequent urination had also been an aftereffect of my COVID shot last time.

 I got up properly around 7:25 AM.
 At 7:40 AM I took another temperature reading and got 100.1.

+### Bowel movement

+I did not feel the pressure to have a bowel movement right after waking up, unlike most days.
+Some time after 9 AM, I decided to try and get a bowel movement anyway.
+I got one that was a little less than usual.

+Reduced bowel pressure was something I had also experienced after the previous COVID dose, and likely reflects the body diverting resources away from food processing and toward generating the immune response.

+A reading I took at 9:43 AM, after my bowel movement, came to 98.5 degrees Fahrenheit.

 ## Comparison with last time